 We previously subleased office space to Maxxess Systems, Inc. ("Maxxess"), one of our former subsidiaries that we sold in September 2003 and is currently owned by an investor group that includes one of our directors, who is also a director of Maxxess and previously served as its CEO.
-The sublease terminated in September 2007, at which time Maxxess owed us an aggregate of \$274,000.
-Maxxess executed a promissory note for such amount, which was subsequently amended and restated on July 23, 2013.
-The amended and restated note bears interest at a rate of 6% per annum, compounded annually, with accrued interest payable quarterly on the first business day of each calendar quarter.
-Maxxess continues to pay down the balance of this note by providing consulting services to Iteris, although we have previously fully reserved for amounts owed to us by Maxxess and the outstanding principal balance remains fully reserved.
-As of March 31, 2017, approximately \$146,000 of the original principal balance was outstanding and payable to Iteris.
+The sublease terminated in September 2007, at which time Maxxess owed us an aggregate of \$274,000 related to this sublease and certain ancillary corporate services that we provided to Maxxess.
+In August 2009, Maxxess executed a promissory note payable to us for \$274,000.
+On July 23, 2013, the promissory note with Maxxess was amended and restated.
+The amended and restated note bears interest at a rate of 6% per annum, compounded annually, with accrued interest to be paid quarterly on the first business day of each calendar quarter.
+Payments under the amended and restated note may only be made in cash and all amounts outstanding will become due and payable on the earliest of (i) August 10, 2016, (ii) a change of control in Maxxess or (iii) a financing by Maxxess resulting in gross proceeds of at least \$10 million.
+As of March 31, 2017, \$145,552 of the original principal balance was outstanding and payable to us.
+For each of the fiscal years ended March 31, 2017 and 2016, interest payments totaling approximately \$10,000 and \$14,000, respectively, were made by Maxxess.
+We have previously fully reserved for amounts owed to us by Maxxess and all outstanding principal remains fully reserved.